libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Introduction

 Several in situ analysis tools offer a workflow that streamlines the integration of core analysis software and simulations.
 The In Situ Analysis Framework, Catalyst \citep{Catalyst}, provides a framework for simulations to link, build upon, and embed visualization using ParaView within the code.
 ParaView has a built-in Python client that enables users to write and execute their own Python scripts, thereby automating the data analysis pipeline.
 While extremely capable, the Python client is isolated and designed for ParaView itself, oriented at ParaView operation macros.
 The current state of this system is not as flexible or tailored to astrophysical needs, and usage requires an investment in the overall ParaView ecosystem, which is not commonly found in existing simulation codes.
 Another tool, Ascent \citep{Ascent}, built explicitly for in situ analysis, is also designed to perform visualization, queries, and data preparation for other software.
 However, users must have prior knowledge of how to program this in situ workflow.
 Multiple types of backend services can perform in situ analysis.
 SENSEI \citep{SENSEI} provides a generic interface for different in situ analysis backends, so that users can easily switch the in situ analysis software mentioned above and many others during runtime.
 It also provides an interface to run Python code, but requires users to do it in a specific format.
 Other relevant libraries offer methods for binding C/C++ and Python applications without directly mapping memory structures to analysis-ready objects.
 For example, \texttt{pybind11} \citep{pybind11} provides methods to expose C/C++ objects to Python and vice versa, and support methods to run Python code inside the C/C++ applications.
 Still, it is not seamlessly integrated into the entire simulation and data processing workflow, which requires users to implement everything from scratch.
-Even though all of the above tools can solve the problem of not touching any hard disk space before producing any valuable results, trying to smooth the technical burden of implementing the tools into simulation, and providing a Python interface for the user to create an in situ analysis pipeline, we still found a gap between the researchers and the tools.
-We need an in situ library that is flexible, easy to create a working analysis script, and close to our everyday-used and already set up Python environment.